SAGE-3/sage-virtualized-environment-manager/README.md

 #### Requesting Containter

-- Will create new container if uid does not match, then return websocket and uuid
+- Will deploy new container if uid does not match, then return websocket and uuid
-- Will redeploy container if uid matches, then return websocket and uuid
 - Will return websocket and uuid if container already deployed

 <br>